PabloSsolbal/Web-Projects/weather/README.md

 3. The weather widget will display the current temperature, weather description, humidity, and wind speed.
 4. If the location is not found, an error message will be displayed.
 5. The weather widget will show appropriate weather icons based on the weather condition.
+6. If you allow geolocation permissions the app will display the weather based on your location automatically

 ## Contribution